decipher2k/LibRincewind/README.md

 <br>
 LibRincewind simply combines a symetrical algorithm with a rotational algorithm.<br>
 <br>
-A key used for decryption is being generated which contains the rotation delta for each character.
+A key used for encryption/decryption is being generated which contains the rotation delta for each character.
 This key gets encrypted with another password.
 <br>
 <br>
 How does it work?<br>